Sexual Assault and Harassment

 - Sexual assault is any kind of sex without consent.
 Consent includes words or overt actions by a person who is competent to give informed consent indicating a freely given agreement to have sexual contact or intercourse.
 A person who is unconscious, sufficiently drunk or drugged is not able to give consent.

 - Sexual assault is incredibly common.
-On average, 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the United States.1 In 2006, a UW-Whitewater survey found that 12% of students experienced sexual assault during their college years.
-Most of the time, the survivor of the assault knows the perpetrator.
+On average, 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the United States.

 - If you are sexually assaulted, please remember that it is not your fault.
 Here are some steps that you can choose to take: